AraHaan/hexstream/README.md

 However doing that, I would have to find the implementation to the ``read`` method itself.

 *But even hacking the standard library for this has consequences that is not advised.
 As such I recommend adding or propose such ammendments to the affected standard library classes.*

+## Compiling

+This should Compile on MSVC, gcc, and clang with no issues.

+Also I recommend compiling this at ``O3`` if possible for full optimizations.